Eva Zeisel is considered one of the most influential industrial designers of the

 a collection to be exhibited in the museum’s first-ever one-woman show.

-This year, on what would have been Eva’s 115th birthday, we
+This year, on what would have been Eva’s one hundred fifteenth birthday, we

 sat down with her